310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% bubble Tsumugi %}
 And I keep telling you that no can do, it’s part of a Buddhist prayer so I can't cut it.

-During rainy days it starts curling up from the humidity and feels ticklish on my skin, though.
+Though, during rainy days, it starts curling up from the humidity and feels ticklish on my skin.
 {% endbubble %}

 {% bubble Hajime %}